hashgraph/hedera-hcs-sxc-java/README.md

 Application messages can be signed and encrypted.
 HCS-SCX also uses ed25519 keys to sign such messages.
 Such signing-keys are private keys and the library provides various methods to set them up: the simplest setup is via an .env file where this private ed25519 key is identified as a SIGNING_KEY.

-When an application message is encrypted then it is the `BusinessProcessMessage` field that is encrypted.
+When an application message is encrypted then it is  only the `BusinessProcessMessage` field that is encrypted.
 The `UnencryptedBusinessProcessMessageHash` is used to store the hash of the cleartext message, before encryption was applied.
 This way, it is possible to verify integrity of messages after decrypting.
 That hash can further be signed using a private singing key and the signature is then stored in `BusinessProcessSignatureOnHash`.
-This mechanism allows the core component to determine origin, without passing recipient information into the envelope, but also apply proof after the fact where a participant can verify a cleartext message against an encrypted application message without possessing the encryption/decryption key.
+As mentioned above, this mechanism allows the core component to determine origin, without passing recipient information into the envelope, but also apply proof after the fact where a participant can verify a cleartext message against an encrypted application message without possessing the encryption/decryption key.

+**Chunking and explorers**.
+When a message is sent to the network it is sent as an HCS Message; The ApplicationMessage is converted into a byte stream which in turn is wrapped into one or several `ApplicationMessageChunk` packets.
+It is that chunk that is placed to the HCS Message and sent to the network.
+Thus, when you observe the messages in one of the available Hedera Hashgraph exploreres then you will fine extra information such as chunk sequence numbers that help the core collect and reassemble chunks into ApplicationMessages.

+**Persistence**.
+The HCS SXC Core component provides some level of persistence,  however this is not meant to implement application-specific persistence.
+The persistence afforded by the HCS SXC Core component provides  transaction and message level persistence.

+It is fully expected that an application would need to persist some  data itself, data from messages exchanges with HCS for example, or data  created as a result of HCS transactions (e.g. Bob bought this token from Alice).
+This application-level persisted data would constitute the  application's state and will depend on each and every application rather than being common to all.

 ## Hello App Participant - your first HCS SXC project

-The central piece of HCS-SXC is an `HCSCore` object  which requires a number of parameters to initialise; these parameters can be issued  to `HCSCore` directly or via configuration files or issued via environment variables and command line parameters.
-The order of precedence is below for all components:
+The central piece of HCS-SXC is an `HCSCore` object  which requires a number of parameters for it to initialise; these parameters can be issued  to `HCSCore` directly or via configuration files or issued via environment variables and command line parameters.
+The order of precedence is

 - command line parameters
 - host environment variables
 - environment variables found in `./config/.env` file
 - `./config` folder for other configuration files

-All variables as well as the location of the configuration files can be overridden with API calls in the core component.
+All variables as well as the location of the configuration files can be overridden using API methods of the core component.

 **To create your own project** compile the the entire project and omit the examples with `mvnw -pl -hcs-sxc-java-examples install`.
-This will install the maven artefact to your mvn library.
-Then create a new maven project with your `pom.xml` at the root of the project  and create a folder `.config`  and  also place it at the root .
+This will install the maven artefact to your local mvn repository.
+Then create a new maven project put a  `pom.xml` at the root of the project  and create a folder `.config`  and  also place it at the root .
 Place in the configuration  folder a `.env` file and a `config.yaml` file.

 **`.\.config\.env`**